kinoshitayoshihiro/composer2/docs/controls.md

 The renderer automatically appends a final zero‑bend event so synths return to pitch centre.

+Values are quantized to the MIDI 14‑bit pitch‑bend range and clipped to `-8192..+8191` (due to rounding the minimum representable value is `-8191`).

 ## Domains and tempo

 Curves may be defined in absolute seconds (`domain="time"`) or in beats